Jump to:Page Content

 Faculty leader: Rohini Pande, Mohammed Kamal Professor of Public Policy

-Please direct all inquiries to the Initiative Manager, Deanna Ford
+Please direct all inquiries to the Initiative Manager, Robert Rosenbaum

 Sustainable development, by its nature, requires government and private actors to work together.
 Externalities from rapid growth, such as the depletion of subsidized resources, widespread air and water pollution or unsustainable energy use, arise from a joint failure of government and industry to create an economy where the most profitable action is also best socially.
-The India Initiative will address sustainability problems in India of both national and global import.
-The motivation for this research program is to work with governments to channel the enterprising potential of the private sector to correct such externalities.
-The research will address questions in sustainable environmental regulation and provide evidence on how public-private partnerships can contribute to solving existing challenges.
-We focus on three research areas.
+Governance Innovations for Sustainable Development is a research program working with governments to channel the enterprising potential of the private sector to correct such externalities.
+This initiative addresses questions in sustainable environmental regulation in India of both national and global import, and provides evidence on how public-private partnerships can contribute to solving existing challenges.
+Our research focuses on three overarching problems.
 First, existing environmental regulations are weakly enforced by possibly under-resourced regulators, leading to poor environmental quality.
 Second, traditional regulations, even if strengthened, are not the right tools to address many of India's pollution problems.
 Third, from the perspective of sustainability of resource use, India's inefficient and rapidly growing energy consumption threatens to undermine its own development by contributing to global climate change.
-The research team is partnering with government and private institutions in order to conduct field trials of innovative environmental policies to provide rigorous evidence on the impact of these policies for sustainable development.
+The research team is partnering with government and private institutions in order to conduct field trials of innovative environmental policies and provide rigorous evidence on their impact for sustainable development.
 Doctoral, post-doctoral, and mid-career candidates are encouraged to apply.

 Sustainable Development of the Energy Sector in China: Challenges and Options

 Faculty leader: Henry Lee, Jassim M. Jaidah Director, Environment and Natural Resources Program